 Indication extension or repositioning of drugs can, if done well, provide a faster, cheaper and derisked route to the approval of new therapies, creating new options to address pockets of unmet medical need for patients and offering the potential for significant commercial and clinical benefits.

 While offering potential speed, cost and risk benefits, repositioning still faces many of the same challenges as novel drug discovery – hypothesis generation, understanding the mechanism of action(s), identifying potential responders and establishing a robust patent position.
 Additionally, drug safety and toxicity assessment, along with an evaluation of the dosage and route of administration, is needed to identify any potential safety concerns associated with the drug and new indication(s).

-Running so many disease studies, we now have detailed information on hundreds of key mechanisms and targets and how they affect major patient subgroups across over 40 conditions.
-This has enabled us to identify novel targets and compare their influence across multiple diseases.
-An example of one such opportunity is shown in Figure 7 , repositioning a selective NR3C2 antagonist (finerenone) for use in type-II diabetes patients at high risk of CKD and renal failure.
+We now have detailed information on hundreds of key mechanisms and targets and how they affect major patient subgroups across multiple conditions.
+This has enabled us to identify novel targets and compare their influence across diseases.
+An example of one such opportunity is shown in Figure 8 , repositioning a selective NR3C2 antagonist (finerenone) for use in type-II diabetes patients at high risk of CKD and renal failure.

 The insights contained in DiseaseBank form the data packages necessary to support IP filings for a range of purposes.
 These include method of use patents linking a drug to a new indication supported by responder biomarkers, patient stratification biomarkers as novel diagnostic tools, and proprietary risk models and clinical decision support tools.